The Word of God Is at Work in You

 My assignment today is to do for the Bible what Bud did for prayer.
 Our custom in prayer week each year is to sandwich the week with a message on prayer and a message on the word of God.
 Because the two are so intimately related in the Bible and in Christian experience.

-- He says, “Pray for us, that the word of the Lord may speed ahead and be honored” (2 Thessalonians 3:1).
-Pray that the word break through and triumph.
+He says, “Pray for us, that the word of the Lord may speed ahead and be honored” (2 Thessalonians 3:1).
+Pray that the word would break through and triumph.
 Prayer and the word.

 And we also thank God constantly for this, that when you received the word of God, which you heard from us, you accepted it not as the word of men but as what it really is, the word of God, which is at work in you believers.
 For you, brothers, became imitators of the churches of God in Christ Jesus that are in Judea.